bomatson/accountable/_posts/2018-02-11-howard-goals-week-commencing-12-feb-2018.md

 1. Test Sketch Career Fuel prototype on 3 people, get feedback (Leap 2)

-2. 5 hours of Rails training & fix Postgres issue (Leap: 2)
+2. 5 hours of Rails training via Superhi, own project and Udemy (Leap: 2)

-3. Launch an event for early March (Leap 1)
+3. Launch an event for early March: get at least 10 signups to confirm interest (Leap 1)

 4. Launch and distribute podcast across channels with 4 episodes (Leap 1)